suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 This simplest model can be extended by adding key delegation without much increase in complexity.

 A second model requires an ACL to be presented to the Recipient, authenticated by a trusted party or stored on the Recipient.
-This ACL grants access rights for specific component IDs or component ID prefixes to the listed identities or identity groups.
-Any identity may verify an image digest, but fetching into or fetching from a component ID requires approval from the ACL.
+This ACL grants access rights for specific component IDs or Component Identifier prefixes to the listed identities or identity groups.
+Any identity can verify an image digest, but fetching into or fetching from a Component Identifier requires approval from the ACL.

-A third model allows a Recipient to provide even more fine-grained controls: The ACL lists the component ID or component ID prefix that an identity may use, and also lists the commands that the identity may use in combination with that component ID.
+A third model allows a Recipient to provide even more fine-grained controls: The ACL lists the Component Identifier or Component Identifier prefix that an identity can use, and also lists the commands and parameters that the identity can use in combination with that Component Identifier.

 #  SUIT Digest Container {#SUIT_Digest}